-This evidence review has been updated regularly with searches of the PubMed database.
-The most recent literature update was performed through January 10, 2023.
+This evidence review was created using the PubMed database.
+The most recent literature update was performed through January 31, 2025.

 Evidence reviews assess whether a medical test is clinically useful.
 A useful test provides information to make a clinical management decision that improves the net health outcome.
 That is, the balance of benefits and harms is better when the test is used to manage the condition than when another test or no test is used to manage the condition.